thingsboard/thingsboard-ui-help/help/en_US/widget/lib/map/polygon_label_fn.md

 **Returns:**

-Should return string value presenting text or HTML of the marker label.
+Should return string value presenting text or HTML of the polygon label.

 <div class="divider"></div>